The Financial Case for Cloud for Law Firms

 Download PDF

-The real benefit of a private cloud is that it gives your firm a secure cloud workspace to run your non-cloud-based legal software (which is traditionally more robust and feature-rich than it’s web-based counterparts), without the need for in-house servers and onsite IT staff.
+The huge benefit of a private cloud is that it gives your firm a secure cloud workspace to run your non-cloud-based legal software (which is traditionally more robust and feature-rich than it’s web-based counterparts), without the need for in-house servers and onsite IT staff.

-Suppose your law firm relies on premise-based law practice management software such as PCLaw, Time Matters, ProLaw, Tabs3 or Needles.
 A Private Cloud effectively cloud-ify’s your non-cloud software, giving you the power of your existing software, with all of the advantages of the cloud.

 Private Cloud Costs: Up-Front